Giving notice of a marriage or civil partnership

 If you’re between 16 and 18 years old, your parents/guardians must give written consent by completing the consent to marriage form.

-I am a foreign national
+I am a European national

 If either you or your partner is a European national, you must both: